diegaso-xhc/Systems_analysis_toolbox/README.md

 - Input the sampling time (dt), initial time (t(t0)), and final time in seconds.
 - If the user requires a step response, click on Step response.
 For sine wave excitements, please input the frequency of the sine wave and click on Sine response.
 - The user can then click on get time response or view frequency spectrum.
-- Although visualizations are not available at the moment for Bode and Nichols charts, the user can still click them and extract the frequency responses from the library.
+- Although visualizations for Bode and Nichols charts are not available at the moment, the user can still click them and extract the frequency responses from the library.
 ```

 <p align="center">